bitcoin-core/bitcoincore.org/en/features/details/chain-hijacking.md

   a new chain and selling their users' bitcoins from the old chain.

-- **Light wallet**{:.fgred} users accept the block chain they know about with the most proof of work.
+- **Light wallet**{:.fgred} users accept the block chain they know about with the most proof of work, regardless of validity.
 This lets the hash rate majority of miners force light wallet users off of Bitcoin.

 - **Bitcoin Core**{:.fggreen} users don't have to worry about chain